-While skin care and eye products are fine to use with a lash lift, Starr says “waterproof or smudge-proof mascara strips the treatment and will affect its longevity.”
-That means you’ll have to nix your favorite waterproof formulas, but we think the semi-permanent curl is worth switching to a gentler formula.
+While skincare and eye products are fine to use with a lash lift, Starr says, “waterproof or smudge-proof mascara strips the treatment and will affect its longevity.”
+That means you’ll have to avoid waterproof mascara formulas if you’re looking for your curl to last the full six to eight weeks.

-Although the lash lift procedure looks fairly simple on Instagram (which to some screams weekend beauty experiment), Starr insists that they should only be done by a professional due to the amount of chemicals being applied so close to the eye area.
+Although the lash lift procedure looks fairly simple on Instagram, Starr insists that they should only be done by a professional due to the amount of chemicals being applied so close to the eye area.

 Still not sold on the idea of getting a lash lift?
 Of course, you can always curl and define your eyelashes using an eyelash curler, like the Le Curler from Lancôme, and a mascara, like the YSL Beauty Lash Clash Extreme Volume Mascara.
 You can also opt for mascaras that offer a lifting effect in addition to volumizing and lengthening, like the L’Oréal Paris Telescopic Lift Mascara, which delivers up to five extra millimeters in length.